briandoconnor/synapse-tutorial-2023/tutorial-1.md

 <img width="1311" alt="image" src="https://github.com/briandoconnor/synapse-tutorial-2023/assets/1730584/b2153464-4420-4624-bb42-0921d16fb183">

 Now it's time to turn to your neighbor and ask them for their Synapse ID!
 You can then add them to your project, try giving them the ability to download and upload to your project.
-In this image I've added my other Synapse account (briandoconnor) to my project:
+In this image I've added my other Synapse account (briandoconnor, my _real_ Synapse account) to my project:

 <img width="1311" alt="image" src="https://github.com/briandoconnor/synapse-tutorial-2023/assets/1730584/05f15ba5-d62b-4dbc-a0ef-61f054e425d3">